KDAB/knut/docs/API/script/textdocument.md

 #### <a name="selectPreviousLine"></a>**selectPreviousLine**(int count = 1)

-Selectes the previous line, repeat the operation `count` times.
+Selects the previous line, repeat the operation `count` times.

 #### <a name="selectPreviousWord"></a>**selectPreviousWord**(int count = 1)